Wednesday, November 15, 2023

 September 19, 2019

-After Hurricane Katrina, Becky began to focus on Yoga Teacher Training to bring the healing nature of yoga to even more people and began to focus on Yoga Teacher Training.
+After Hurricane Katrina, Becky began to focus on Yoga Teacher Training to bring the healing nature of yoga to even more people.
 One of her students described her as the kindest, most empathetic, caring individual.
 "She's someone who could speak to your heart and be completely present when she's with you.
 It was such a gift to be in a place where I could learn from Becky," she said.

 Early Accomplishments